 655 Gold Ridge Rd, Sebastopol, CA 95472 • (707) 823-6650

-Founded by Stan Devoto and late wife Susan over three decades ago, Devoto Gardens and Orchards grows over 80 varieties of heirloom apples, specialty flowers, and Pinot Noir and Chardonnay grapes over 5 Sonoma County properties.
-We love them for their annual Gravenstein crop, but make sure you don’t miss their Chenango Strawberry apples and Pink Pearl apples as well!
-Check out our recipe using their Pink Pearls to make this delightfully rose-colored Tarte Au Pommes.
+Founded by Stan Devoto and his late wife Susan over three decades ago, Devoto Gardens and Orchards grows over 80 varieties of heirloom apples, specialty flowers, and Pinot Noir and Chardonnay grapes over 5 Sonoma County properties.
+We love them for their annual Gravenstein crop, but make sure you don’t miss their many other heirloom apples.

 3175 Sullivan Rd, Sebastopol, CA 95472 • (707) 829-0617